Branching process: Law of large numbers for multitype branching processes

-For multitype branching processes that the populations of different types grow exponentially, the proportions of different types converge almost surely to a constant vector under some mild conditions.
+For multitype branching processes that the populations of different types grow exponentially, the proportions of different types converge almost surely to a constant vector as long as the expectation-matrix satisfies the conditions of the Perron-Frobenius theorem (irreducibility and primitivity).
 This is the strong law of large numbers for multitype branching processes.

 For continuous-time cases, proportions of the population expectation satisfy an ODE system, which has a unique attracting fixed point.
 This fixed point is just the vector that the proportions converge to in the law of large numbers.

 The monograph by Athreya and Ney summarizes a common set of conditions under which this law of large numbers is valid.
 Later there are some improvements through discarding different conditions.